78. The Principles of Performing One’s Duty Adequately

 When people perform their duty, they are, in fact, doing what they ought to.
 But if you do it before God, if you perform your duty with an attitude of honesty and with heart, will this attitude not be far more correct?
 So how should you apply this attitude to your everyday life?
 You must make “worshiping God with heart and honesty” your reality.
 Whenever you want to be slack and just go through the motions, whenever you want to act in a slippery way and be lazy, and whenever you allow yourself to be distracted, you should think it through: “In behaving like this, am I being untrustworthy?
 Is this putting my heart into doing my duty?
 Am I being disloyal by doing this?
 In doing this, am I failing to live up to the commission God has entrusted to me?”
 This is how you should self-reflect.
 Since acting thus is not loyal, and is hurtful to God, what should you do?
 You should say, “I have not taken this seriously.
 Back then, I felt there was a problem, but I didn’t treat it as being serious; I just glossed it over carelessly.
 Every time I sensed there was a problem, I dismissed it.
 Now this problem still hasn’t been resolved.
 I’m simply no good!”
 You will have identified the problem and come to know yourself a little.
 Is a little knowledge enough?
 Is confessing your sins enough?
 You must repent and turn yourself around!
 And how can you turn yourself around?
 Before, you had the wrong attitude and mentality toward performing your duty, your heart was not in it, and you never attended to the right things.
 Today, you must set your attitude toward performing your duty aright, you must pray before God, and when you have your previous thoughts and attitudes again, you must ask God to discipline and chasten you.
 Hurry up and identify the areas where you used to be slapdash and perfunctory.
 Think about how you can rectify them, and after rectifying them, seek again, and pray, and then ask your brothers and sisters whether they have any better suggestions and recommendations, until everyone agrees that you have done the right thing.
 Only then will you be validated.
 You will feel that this time, you have performed your duty up to standard, and done your best, and put your heart into it, and given it your all; you will feel you have done all you can do, free from compunction.
 When giving account before God, your conscience will be clear, and you will say, “Though God may only score my duty as 60%, I put every ounce of strength in my body into it, I put my whole heart into it, I was not lazy, I did not try to act in a slippery way, and I held nothing back.”
 Is this not taking the realities of putting all your heart, all your mind, and all your strength into your duty and applying them to your everyday life?
 Is this not living out these realities of the truth?
 And what do you feel, in your heart, when you live out these realities?
 Do you not feel like you are living some human semblance, and are no longer like the walking dead?

-Excerpted from “The Path Comes From Often Pondering the Truth” in Records of Christ’s Talks
+Excerpted from “The Path Comes From Often Pondering the Truth” in Records of Talks of Christ of the Last Days

 To achieve adequacy in the performance of duty, it is first necessary to achieve harmonious cooperation in its performance.
 There are some who are currently practicing in this direction, which means that after having listened to the truth, they have begun to work in accordance with this principle, though they are unable to succeed in putting the truth absolutely, one hundred percent into practice.
 In the process, they might fail or grow weak, and deviate, and frequently make mistakes, yet the path they walk is one of striving to be able to act in accordance with this principle.
 For example, though you might sometimes feel that your way of doing something is correct, if you are in a situation in which it will not delay the task at hand, you might also find your work partners or team members to discuss it with.
 Fellowship until you are clear on the matter, until you have reached a consensus in thinking that doing it in a certain way can achieve the best results, does not exceed the scope of principle, is for the benefit of God’s house, and can maximize the protection of the interests of God’s house.
 Though the end result might sometimes leave a bit to be desired, the way, the direction, and the goal of your work are correct.
 How, then, will God look at this?
 How will He define this matter?
 He will say that you are fulfilling this duty adequately.